Welcome to GSI Report 2017, the third edition of the Global Sports Impact Report.

 - Social Media

-The GSI Report provides a series of graphs, charts and indexes based on the methodologies and ratings developed by Sportcal through its Global Sports Impact (GSI) Project.
+The GSI Report provides a series of graphs, charts and indices based on the methodologies and ratings developed by Sportcal through its GSI Project.

 The year 2014 was a big one for sport.
 The Fifa World Cup in Brazil, the Sochi winter Olympics, four other major multi-sport games and over 70 major world championships took place, covering a wide variety of sports.
 Over 13 million people bought tickets for these events and over 330 million people attended the top 25 sporting events of 2014 which included the NBA, NFL, MLB, English Premier League, German Bundesliga and Formula 1.